gotsunami/gitlab-copy/README.md

 Please note this is **beta** software.
 The following features are available:

-- Creates milestones if not existing on target
+- Copy milestones if not existing on target
-- Creates labels if not existing on target
+- Copy all source labels on target
-- Creates issues if not existing on target (by title)
+- Copy issues if not existing on target (by title)
 - Apply closed status on issues, if any
 - Set issue's assignee (if user exists) and milestone, if any
-- Creates notes (attached to issues)
+- Copy notes (attached to issues)
 - Can specify in the config file a specific issue or range of issues to copy

 ## Usage